NunoSempere/nunosempere.github.io/rat/EA-predictions/Analysis.md

 ## Judgement call
 In some cases, people didn't answer the question.
 For example, under the is.veg variable, you can have TRUE, FALSE, or NA: Not Available.
 If their number is respectively x, y and z, it might be a good first order approximation to estimate the actual proportion of vegetarians/vegans as x/(x+y).

 However, I've decided to be extremely anal about it, and choose to define the actual proportion of people who define as vegan as x/(x+y+z).
+To do otherwise would be to replace questions.
 This doesn't make much of a difference in the case of plant eating, but it does in the identity politics questions.
+Curiously, doing so *raises* the average number of questions participants got right, but not by much.

 ## Questions